benmvp/benmvp.com/talks.md

 ### Help!
 My React app is slowwwww! 🐢

-> React’s sophisticated reconciler (aka the “Virtual DOM”) makes updates to the UI feel fast because it optimizes interactions with the DOM.
+> React's sophisticated reconciler (aka the “Virtual DOM”) makes updates to the UI feel fast because it optimizes interactions with the DOM.
 As a result, we no longer have to worry about how to transition our UI from one state to the next.
 However, the reconciler is not a silver bullet; even the new Fiber Reconciler.
 Our React apps can still get sluggish, especially as they grow in size and data.
-Let’s discuss some causes for slow-downs and tools to diagnose problems so that we can speed up our apps.
+Let's discuss some causes for slow-downs and tools to diagnose problems so that we can speed up our apps.

 ### Isomorphic React sans Node?? 🤔